Municipal Hazardous and Special Waste

 Used oil filters, used oil containers of 30 litres or less, left over automotive antifreeze and containers, automotive batteries, brake, transmission, windshield washer fluid and other automotive fluids are considered Hazardous waste and can be disposed of at any of the Region's Waste Management Facilities.

-Where can I take Household Hazardous Waste for disposal?
+Where can I take Municipal Hazardous and Special Waste for disposal?

-Household Hazardous Waste can be taken to any of Durham Region's Waste Management Facilities.
+Municipal Hazardous and Special Waste can be taken to any of Durham Region's Waste Management Facilities.
 For maps, phone numbers, and hours of operation, see the Waste Management Facilities page or visit www.makethdrop.ca to search by postal code for the take back facility nearest you.

-*Only 100% Household Hazardous Waste Loads are Exempt from Disposal Fees*
+*Only 100% Municipal Hazardous and Special Waste Loads are Exempt from Disposal Fees*